craftcms/docs/docs/5.x/system/user-management.md

 ## Permissions

-Craft Pro allows you to set permissions on users and groups, such as the ability to access the control panel, edit content within certain sections, etc. You can apply these permissions directly to user accounts as well as to user groups.
-When you apply permissions to a user group, all users that belong to that group will inherit them.
+Craft Pro allows you to set permissions on users and groups, such as the ability to access the control panel, edit content within certain sections, etc. You can apply these permissions directly to user accounts as well as to [user groups](#user-groups).
+Permissions applied to a user group are inherited by all users belonging to it.

 ::: warning
 Make sure you trust users with access to settings that accept Twig code, like the **Settings** section and the **System Messages** utility.
 It’s possible to do malicious things in Craft via Twig, which is intended primarily for trusted admins and developers.